Draw a garden archway in coloured pencil

 Beginning to draw the brickwork

-You can now start to look at the brickwork.
-The perspective is awkward and you need to ensure that bricks below eye line slope downwards as they get nearer, and those above eye line slope upwards.
-For more detail on drawing bricks see this page.
+Due to the perspective, ensure that bricks below eye level slope downwards as they get nearer, and those above eye level slope upwards.

-Make sure that you keep the lines of mortar consistent on both sides of the arch.
-Mine are not perfect.
 Bricks will be shadowed at the bottom edge and light at the top edge as the light comes from above and the bricks protrude slightly from the mortar.

 Close up of brickwork

 I have started at the top of the arch, and I suggest you do the same.
 I have used a combination of natural reds and browns leaving the mortar line white and also being careful to leave that white strip around the arch edge.
-Leave the branch lines of the creeper so that you can show them light in the sun later.

 Beginning to draw the creeper